department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.immunization-notes.md

   - see table below for how to set `.protocolApplied.series`
   - put the `series` into `.protocolApplied.doseNumberString`
   - note not using doseNumberPositiveInt as this element is removed in future versions of FHIR so it seems string is more future proof
+- Not mapped due to lack of clarity on what the value is and if it will ever be populated
+  - `shortName`
+  - `encounterProvider`
+  - `orderingProvider`

 | `series` |  FHIR `.protocolApplied.series` |
 |--------|------|